SSCP – Systems Security Certified Practitioner

 Understanding the Course Outline of the SSCP: Systems Security Certified Practitioner is of utmost importance when preparing for the exam.
 This exam evaluates your performance across its seven security domains.
 Devote enough time to each and every concept covered in this exam and tailor your study plan around it.

-Domain 1: Understand Security Operations and Administration
+Domain 1: Security Concepts and Practices 16%

 1.1 – Complying with codes of ethics